-As of March 31, 2023 the Company held four leases for office, manufacturing and warehouse facilities in Aliso Viejo, California.
-The four leases are for approximately 121,000 square feet in the aggregate and expire between August 31, 2024 and January 31, 2026.
-For one of the facilities operating leases, the lessor provided \$900,000 in tenant allowances.
+As of March 31, 2024 the Company held four leases for office, manufacturing and warehouse facilities in Aliso Viejo, California.
+The four leases are for approximately 137,000 square feet in the aggregate.
+For one such operating lease, the lessor provided \$900,000 in tenant allowances.